venkys-io/Code-Blogs/Graphs/Easy/DFS/README.md

 ```

-<h2>Step-by-Step Explanation:</h2>

-1.Include Statements:

-#include <iostream>: Includes the necessary header file for input/output operations.
-#include <unordered_map>: Includes the header file for unordered maps.
-#include <vector>: Includes the header file for vectors.
-#include <stack>: Includes the header file for stacks.

-2.Namespace:

-using namespace std;: Declares that the code will be using the standard namespace.

-3.DFS Function:

-vector<int> dfs(const unordered_map<int, vector<int>>& graph) {: Declares a function dfs that takes an unordered map representing the graph and 	returns a vector of integers.

-4.Initialize Stack and Visited List:

-stack<int> stk;: Creates a stack to implement DFS logic.
-vector<int> visited;: Creates a vector to store visited vertices.

-5.Choose Starting Vertex:

-int first = graph.begin()->first;: Chooses the first vertex in the graph as the starting point.
-stk.push(first);: Pushes the starting vertex onto the stack.

-6.DFS Traversal Loop:

-while (!stk.empty()) {: Initiates a loop until the stack is empty.
-int currentVertex = stk.top();: Gets the top vertex from the stack.
-stk.pop();: Pops the top vertex from the stack.
-visited.push_back(currentVertex);: Marks the current vertex as visited.

-7.Explore Neighbors:

-for (int neighbor : [graph.at](http://graph.at/)(currentVertex)) {: Iterates over the neighbors of the current vertex.
-Checks if the neighbor is not in the stack and not visited before pushing it onto the stack.

-8.Return Visited List:

-return visited;: Returns the list of visited vertices after the DFS traversal.

-9.Main Method:

-int main() {: Declares the main method for test drive.
-Creates an unordered map representing the graph.
-Calls the dfs function to perform DFS traversal.
-Prints the DFS traversal result.

-10.Print Result:

-"The DFS traversal of the graph is: " Prints a message.
-Iterates over the DFS traversal result and prints each vertex.
+<h2>Step-By-Step Explanation:</h2>

+1Include Headers:

+#include <iostream>
+#include <vector>
+#include <unordered_map>
+#include <stack>
+#include <algorithm>
+Include necessary C++ standard library headers for input/output, vectors, unordered_map, stack, and algorithm.

+2.DFS Function:

+std::vector<int> dfs(const std::unordered_map<int, std::vector<int>>& graph) {
+    // Function code...
+}
+Define a function named dfs that takes an unordered_map representing the graph and returns a vector of integers (the DFS traversal result).
+The function uses a stack to implement the DFS logic and a vector to store visited vertices.

+3.DFS Logic:

+int first = graph.begin()->first;
+dfsStack.push(first);
+Choose the first vertex in the graph as the starting point and push it onto the stack.

+4.DFS Traversal Loop:

+while (!dfsStack.empty()) {
+    int currentVertex = dfsStack.top();
+    dfsStack.pop();
+    // DFS logic...
+}
+Continue the loop until the stack is empty.
+Pop the top vertex from the stack and mark it as visited.

+5.Explore Neighbors:

+for (int neighbor : graph.at(currentVertex)) {
+    // Check if the neighbor is not already in the stack or visited
+    if (std::find(dfsStack.begin(), dfsStack.end(), neighbor) == dfsStack.end() &&
+        std::find(visited.begin(), visited.end(), neighbor) == visited.end()) {
+        dfsStack.push(neighbor);
+    }
+}
+Iterate through the neighbors of the current vertex.
+Check if the neighbor is not already in the stack or visited, then push it onto the stack.

+6.Main Function:

+int main() {
+    // Main function code...
+}
+Entry point of the program.

+7.Take Input for the Graph:

+int numVertices;
+std::cout << "Enter the number of vertices: ";
+std::cin >> numVertices;
+Prompt the user to enter the number of vertices.

+8.Build the Graph:

+std::unordered_map<int, std::vector<int>> graph;
+// Loop to input vertices and neighbors...
+Use an unordered_map to represent the graph.
+Prompt the user to enter each vertex and its neighbors.

+9.Perform DFS Traversal:

+std::vector<int> dfsTraversal = dfs(graph);
+Call the dfs function to perform DFS traversal on the input graph.

+10.Print DFS Traversal Result:

+std::cout << "The DFS traversal of the graph is: ";
+for (int vertex : dfsTraversal) {
+    std::cout << vertex << " ";
+}
+Print the DFS traversal result.

 <h2>OUTPUT</h2>